KGCE-LP

-KGCE-LP is a low power FM radio station broadcasting a Reformed Christian radio format branded as Grace Radio from Modesto, California.
+KGCE-LP (107.9 FM, "Grace Radio") is a low power radio station licensed to Modesto, California, United States, broadcasting a Reformed Christian radio format.
 KGCE airs local preaching broadcasts from Grace Church of Modesto as well as Christian religious music from artists such as Shane & Shane, Ellie Holcomb, and Sovereign Grace Music.

 On September 16, 2016, KGCE-LP was granted a Federal Communications Commission construction permit to move its antenna 125 feet west northwest of the current location.
 Effective radiated power will remain 100 watts and the height above average terrain will increase to 25.1 meters.

 History

 KGCE-LP began internet streaming on June 20, 2014.
 Full-time, 24/7 FM broadcasting began on June 2, 2015.